National Cathedral unveils racial justice-themed windows, replacing Confederate ones

 The earlier windows had been a fixture at the house of worship in Washington, D.C., for more than 60 years.
 Created in 1953, the windows pay tribute to Lee and Jackson, showcasing scenes from their lives as well as the Confederate battle flag.

-In 2015, after nine Black worshippers at Mother Emanuel AME Church in South Carolina were killed by a white supremacist, the cathedral's dean at the time, Gary Hall, called for the Confederate tribute windows to be removed.
+After nine Black worshippers at Mother Emanuel AME Church in South Carolina were killed by a white supremacist in 2015, the cathedral's dean at the time, Gary Hall, called for the Confederate tribute windows to be removed.

 The Confederate flags were removed in 2016 and the windows were taken down in 2017.
 The cathedral also launched the search for its replacement.
 In 2021, the cathedral selected Kerry James Marshall as the artist tasked with creating racial justice-themed windows.
 Marshall, whose paintings have been at the Met, the National Gallery and the Museum of Fine Arts Boston, has devoted his career illustrating Black lives and Black culture on canvas.